Roasted Brussels sprouts served with our bold, creamy, tangy maple syrup or honey mustard dressing are among the best side dishes for fall and winter.

-- Green bean salad with creamiest mustard dressing
+- Green bean salad with the creamiest mustard dressing.

-Store leftover Brussels sprouts in an airtight container in the refrigerator for up to 2 days.
+Refrigerator: Store leftovers in an airtight container in the fridge for up to 2 days.

 The sprouts are also delicious when eaten at room temperature.
 In this case, take them out of the refrigerator 30 minutes before eating them.

-If you love roasting veggies, take a peek at our other roasted vegetables that give a quick veggie boost to your dinner:
+If you love Brussels sprouts, take a peek at our other similar recipes that give a quick veggie boost to your dinner:

-Try these seasonal and veggie-packed fall recipes that will nourish you and make you happy:
+Try these seasonal and veggie-packed fall & winter recipes that will nourish you and make you happy: